 The first half of the book tells the story of Selina Peake, a fun-loving girl who is raised by her charming but gambling-addicted father.
 They travel throughout the United States until his death when she moves to the high prairie in Illinois (based on the area of South Holland, Illinois).
 Selina takes a job as a country school teacher among the midwest Dutch immigrant community.
 She is clearly out of place.
 She had initially moved to the Illinois farmland to save up enough money to relocate to Chicago- where the world is bright and exciting!
 However, Selina soon finds the rolling farmland of the high prairie to be beautiful, even the cabbage fields of Illinois.
-She notices a shy boy named Roelf Pool -an artistic child to whom she gives reading lessons.
+She notices a shy boy named Roelf Pool –an artistic child to whom she gives reading lessons.
 On one dramatic night at a local musical, the town begins ‘bidding’ on the young and eligible ladies.
 All the men clamor for Selina, much to her surprise, until a quiet but strong and tall widower named Pervus DeJong wins her over with what little he owns.
-Selina begins giving him reading lessons, as well, and soon they fall in love and are married.
+Selina begins giving him reading lessons, and they soon fall in love and are married.
 Meanwhile, Roelf Pool flees the country for France to pursue an art career.
-Selina weeps for joy for Roelf, her first crush.
+Selina weeps for joy on behalf of Roelf, her first crush.
 It is bittersweet.